torreco/playground/workshops/tdd-fp/README.md

 #### Test Case Minimisation

-One interesting feature, is that if it finds an argument that falsifies a property, it tries to minimise that argument before it is reported.
+One interesting feature is that if it finds an argument that falsifies a property, it tries to minimize that argument before it is reported.

 #### Properties

-A property is the testable unit.
+A property is a testable unit.

-The first example is about testing Lists behaviour.
-Before running the test, first take a look of the code and get familiarized with it.
+The first example is about testing Lists behavior.
+Before running the test, first, take a look at the code and get familiarized with it.
 There you are going to see examples of how to condition, combine, group and label properties.

 ```shell
 test-only basicPropertiesTest